jyazlovsky/DNSC_6301_Project_Group3/README.md

 #### Final Iteration Plot
 ![Final Iteration Plot](final-iteration-plot.png)

-The final iteration plot pictured above includes performance and fairness indicators.
-It shows that at Dep = 6 is where we see the best fairness and the best performance.
+The final iteration plot pictured above includes performance and fairness indicators and shows the new test error.
+The best fairness and performance is seen at Dep = 6.

 ### Ethical Considerations
 * **Potential negative impacts of using this model**: This model has the potential chance to have encoded different types of biases (i.e. historical, societal, and/or institutional bias).
 Bias originates from training data as sociological biases could have been present in data collection, labeling, or storage processes.
 In an effort to avoid creating a biased model, the output of the model was built to be independent of the demographics of the user.